Skip to content

 Key features

-• Detached and renovated period house
+• Detached and sympathetically renovated period house

 • Versatile accommodation of nearly 3000 sq ft

-• Useful outbuildings
+• Range of useful outbuildings

-• Far-reaching views
+• Far-reaching southerly views

 • River access at the bottom of the garden